Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 php artisan migrate

 These migrations add columns like stripe_id, pm_type, pm_last_four, and trial_ends_at to your users table.
-Cashier uses these to track customer information.
+They also create subscriptions and subscription_items tables.
+Cashier uses these to track customer information locally.

 Configuring Stripe Credentials